rjdbcm/woma/QQ.md

 3. The validated Python is converted to Cython. (cdefs and cpdefs included)
 4. Cython compiles using the host architecture's compiler and linker.

-## WEEP2 14-Aug-2021 FORMAL.txt and Attempto Controlled English
+## WEEP2 14-Aug-2021 FORMAL.txt and Attempto Controlled English [SUPERSEDED]
 Every WEEP must be formalized in FORMAL.txt using Attempto Controlled English.

 ## WEEP3 12-Oct-2021 WEEP2 SUPERSEDED